makerdao/sai/README.md

-`sai` is a simple single-collateral stablecoin that is dependent on a trusted oracle and has a kill-switch.
+`sai` is a simple single-collateral stablecoin that is dependent on a trusted oracle address and has a kill-switch.

 There are three tokens in the system: